 We will have two Styles, with differing degrees of difficulty

-more suitable for the 2.5 year olds, and other children who may have difficulty with fine motor skills.
+more suitable for the two-year-olds, and other children who may have difficulty with fine motor skills.

 The second will be more complicated and will require fine motor skills, and would suit the upper age range, and children who are very dexterous.

 Some of the younger children may wish to try the second style, and with help they would be able to make a small one which could hang from a tree or doorway.
 Equally, some of the older children may wish

 Even if you have a small class, you shall require at least one other teacher or assistant.
 You cannot be everywhere at once.

-Style One ~ Soft Card Chains or Festoons
+STYLE ONE ~ Soft Card Chains or Festoons

 you will need to have prepared plenty of cut strips of coloured soft card, approximately 6-7 cms in width, prior to the session, and have the baskets or flat plastic bowls filled, and the crayons in their tubs (see below),

 6-7 cm wide strips from top to bottom on the sheets, and cut them.
 Mix the various colours together and place in two or more baskets or flat plastic bowls for each table.
 There should be two-three plastic tubs

 For the younger children, only bring the glue sticks to the tables when they have all worked on a few strips.

 different types of design, and using at least one of each of the different colours of card.
 Just decorate strips at this stage, as you will be demonstrating making the loops on the day.

 Work for the Children